DataDog/hiring-engineers/answers.md

 Kept the version check of the Agent in the python file.
 Important that the files are in the root of the conf.d and checks.d directories Created file custom_check.yaml in conf.d:

 init_config:
 instances:
   - min_collection_interval: 45

 And
 custom_check.py  in checks.d:
-# the following try/except block will make the custom check compatible with any Agent version

 try:
     # first, try to import the base class from old versions of the Agent...
     from checks import AgentCheck